 And then one night while my friend went to dinner at a fancy restaurant, I found a pre-made sandwich at a gas station for $4 that was marked down to $2 because it was the last day before expiration.
 Score!

 Now we’re up to 15 total meals for a cost of $59.
 That’s crazy cheap!

 For my remaining three meals, I splurged and went to restaurants.
-I spent about $20 at a mediocre ramen place.
+I spent about $20 at a mediocre ramen place (bad decision.)
 I spent $13 for lunch at KFC Iceland (I was curious.
 It wasn’t good.)
-And I dropped $36 for traditional Icelandic food at the popular Café Loki.
-The meal included the infamous fermented shark and was very much worth it.

 Eating in Iceland doesn’t have to be expensive.
 It just depends how badly you want to save money!